Global Mind Tests

 Why multitasking hurts focus

-What feels like multitasking is actually rapid task switching.
-Each switch requires mental reset, increasing cognitive load and reducing efficiency.
+What feels like multitasking is actually rapid task switching in the brain.
+Each switch requires a mental reset, increases cognitive load, and often reduces attention, efficiency and reaction consistency.

 ScenarioEffect on attentionTypical outcome